featuremine/tutorials/market-data01-feedhandler/README.md

                                    encoding.size(), encoding.data(),
                                    &error);
 ```
-Given a stream id we can also look up the stream information using [ytp_announcement_lookup](https://github.com/featuremine/yamal/blob/main/docs/Announcement-C-API.md#ytp_announcement_lookup).
-The memory for stream information, such us channel name, is memory mapped and stored withing yamal file itself.
-This is really handy, since to avoid unnecessary copy we wanted to use `string_view` instead of using `string` as the key in the C++ `unordered_map` used to look up YTP streams.
+Given a stream ID, we can also look up the stream information using [ytp_announcement_lookup](https://github.com/featuremine/yamal/blob/main/docs/Announcement-C-API.md#ytp_announcement_lookup).
+The memory for stream information, such as channel name, is memory mapped and stored within the Yamal file itself.
+This is handy, since to avoid unnecessary copy we wanted to use `string_view` instead of using `string` as the key in the C++ `unordered_map` used to look up YTP streams.
 ```c++
 ytp_announcement_lookup(mco.yamal, stream, &seqno, &psz, &peer,
                         &csz, &channel, &esz, &encoding, &original,
                         &subscribed, &error);
 mco.streams.emplace(string_view(channel, csz), stream);
 ```
-Also for every security and required Binance feed we add the corresponding Binance stream name to the path variable `i.path`, which we use to specify websocket connection path:
+Also for every security and required Binance feed we add the corresponding Binance stream name to the path variable `i.path`, which we use to specify the WebSocket connection path:
 ```c++
 i.path = mco->path.c_str();
 ```
 We are almost done.
-We just need write the data we received from Binance to Yamal.
+We just need to write the data we received from Binance to Yamal.
 Starting on line [binance-feed-handler.cpp:210](https://github.com/featuremine/tutorials/blob/a53660e5911ec7120f0cc122287bd7e5a0d04b7d/market-data01-feedhandler/binance-feed-handler.cpp#L210) we first isolate the Binance stream name, then the actual update data from the message.
 Then we look up the corresponding YTP stream and write the data as follows:
 ```c++
 auto dst = ytp_data_reserve(mco->yamal, data.size(), &err);
 // ...
 memcpy(dst, data.data(), data.size());
 ytp_data_commit(mco->yamal, fmc_cur_time_ns(), where->second, dst, &err);
 ```
 Notice that we first reserve the data using [ytp_data_reserve](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_reserve) then commit that data to Yamal with [ytp_data_commit](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_commit).
 Data is not available for reading until you commit it and the commit is atomic.
-This is important because other reader will never see partially written data.
+This is important because other readers will never see partially written data.

-Finally, we made a few minor adjustements and improvements and we are done.
+Finally, we made a few minor adjustments and improvements and we are done.

 ### **Validating and Assessing Performance**